playfulprogramming/playfulprogramming/content/crutchcorn/collections/humanizing-engineering/posts/trauma-and-tech/index.md

 Moreover, if I think of the folks I've worked with in my career, there's a consistent pattern at play; the most logical, "smartest" people on a team that lacked social skills would often cause disruptions to a project's [flow state](/posts/in_person_vs_remote_teams) more often than anyone else.
 I've only ever had a single employee I've made an HR complaint against, and it was due to this misalignment of empathy vs. logic.

 I think our society over indexes on the concept of logical thinking.
 When I was young, I wanted to be a "renaissance man" — the kind of person who could do anything and succeed in it well.
 This, for me at the time, meant a fixation on logical thinking and problem-solving.
-But as I've grown, [not only do I realize now that specialization is as valuable (if not more) than generalization](/posts/tradeoffs-in-engineering-identities), but that emotional intelligence is part of that success.
+But as I've grown, [not only do I realize now that specialization is as valuable (if not more) than generalization](/posts/tradeoffs-in-engineering-identities), but that emotional intelligence serves as a core ingredient to that success.

 ----